Secodis/TSS-WEB/Controls/SSDLC_Secure-Dev-Environment.md

 3. **Role-Based Access Control (RBAC):** Access SHOULD be granted based on role-based access control (RBAC).

-4. **Avoid Local Identifies:** Local user identities SHOULD not be used.
+4. **Avoid Local Identities:** Local user identities SHOULD not be used.
 Instead, use a centralized identity provider (IdP).

 5. **Code Disclosure:** Source and program code MUST NOT be made available to individuals outside the organization (e.g., within internet forums) without explicit clearance from the *IT security function*.